Our Team

 Dr. Elizabeth Holliday Morgan, is a passionate educator, researcher, and advocate for disability rights and inclusion, is committed to empowering BIPOC mothers and ensuring equitable access to services for their children.
 Her dedication began during her tenure as a K-12 teacher and administrator.

-As an Associate Professor in Morgan State University’s Department of Advanced Studies, Leadership, and Policy with affiliation to the National Center for the Elimination of Educational Disparities (NCEED), Dr. Morgan strives to amplify marginalized voices through impactful community-based applied research projects and to prepare the next generation of educational leaders and disability rights advocates.
+As an Associate Professor in Morgan State University’s Department of Advanced Studies, Leadership, and Policy and research faculty for the National Center for the Elimination of Educational Disparities (NCEED), Dr. Morgan strives to amplify marginalized voices through impactful community-based applied research projects and to prepare the next generation of educational leaders and disability rights advocates.

 Dr. Elizabeth Morgan